RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/si/si-3.4.md

 ## Control Statement

+The information system updates malicious code protection mechanisms only when directed by a privileged user.

+## Control Objective

-Update malicious code protection mechanisms only when directed by a privileged user.
+Determine if the information system updates malicious code protection mechanisms only when directed by a privileged user.

 ## Control guidance

-Protection mechanisms for malicious code are typically categorized as security-related software and, as such, are only updated by organizational personnel with appropriate access privileges.

-## Control assessment-objective

-malicious code protection mechanisms are updated only when directed by a privileged user.
+This control enhancement may be appropriate for situations where for reasons of security or operational continuity, updates are only applied when selected/approved by designated organizational personnel.